-You get home from a hard, long day at work and that bottle of rosé you bought last weekend is calling your name.
+A friend graciously brings a bottle of champagne or wine to your New Year's eve party.
 The problem?
-It's sitting in your wine rack, warm and undrinkable.
+It's warm.
 Your internal Veruca Salt is screaming, "I want my wine — and I want it now!"
 Don't panic — or stash the bottle in the freezer for the next 45 minutes.
 We've got a better way.

 Jeff Rossen, NBC News National Investigative Correspondent and host of Rossen Reports, has two too-good-to-be-true tricks for getting that bottle of wine chilled and in your wine glass or on the table — stat.

 Step 1: Take a few sheets of paper towels and run them through some water.

 Step 2: Shake off the excess water and wrap the towels around the bottle.

 Step 3: Pop the bottle in the freezer for 15 to 20 minutes and — presto — your bottle is perfectly chilled.